charleskawczynski/DispatchedTuples.jl/README.md

 All `AbstractDispatchedTuple`s take a `Tuple` of `Pair`s, where the `first` field of the `Pair` (the "key") is **an instance of the type you want to dispatch on**.
 The `second` field of the `Pair` is the quantity (the "value", which can be anything) returned by `dispatch(::AbstractDispatchedTuple, key)`, the one user-facing method exported by DispatchedTuples.jl.

-Note that the second (optional) argument to `DispatchedTuple` and `DispatchedTupleSet` is a default value, which is returned for any unrecognized keys as shown in the table above.
+Note that the second (optional) argument to `DispatchedTuple` and `DispatchedSet` is a default value, which is returned for any unrecognized keys as shown in the table above.

 ## Example